 How does immersing ourselves in a field do this?
-Our ECSP Scholars’ reflections on their experiences are attached.
+Our ECSP Scholars’ reflections on their experiences are featured on this site.
 Five themes in their accounts reflect transformations.
 The five themes are:

 - conceptualizing community,

 - the radical civic and cultural impact of new media,

 - the reality and origins of ‘civic skills’

 - what institutional structures and groups should we be targeting?

 In each case, our Scholars’ work challenges prior assumptions in the field.

 A community is a physical, psychological, emotional and aesthetic space within which the individual is constantly negotiating meaning and agency.
 In much traditional work in civics, ‘community’ seems a backdrop, mainly locating the citizen demographically with an implicit message that power and status define available resources and opportunities.
 Or ‘community’ may be seen as the place where - not very ‘politically’ significant - civic action occurs.
 Robert Putnam however argues that community activities create the social capital that makes for healthy civic life, so community is a locus of vibrant interaction rather than ‘background’.
 Furthermore, the individual is dynamically embedded in not one, but numerous, communities.